Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 # Impact of Climate Change on Agriculture

-**Impact of Climate Change on Agriculture** is a project that seeks to give data driven insights to farmers to adapt to the on going climate crisis.
+**Impact of Climate Change on Agriculture** is a project that seeks to deliver data driven insights to farmers adapting to the ongoing climate crisis.

 # ![Banner Image](images/agriculture-climate-banner.jpg)